 Potassium bromide is to be given as directed by your veterinarian.
 If you miss a dose, it should be given as soon as you remember.
-If you miss a series of doses your dog will most likely be okay due to the long half-life of the medication, but you may want to contact the veterinarian to see if he wants you to increase the dose for a few days.
+If you miss a series of doses your dog will most likely be okay due to the long half-life of the medication, but you may want to contact the veterinarian to advise him/her of the missed doses and ask if an increase in the dose for a few days might be required.

 This medication has a 24 day half-life and it may take three to four months before seizure control occurs.
 This lengthy time line can be decreased by the administration of a loading dose.
 A loading dose is a high dose of medication given for a period of time in order to achieve optimal levels of medication in the dog’s system.
 Dogs that receive a loading dose are more likely to experience side effects, especially during those first five days.

 The capsule may be given to the dog to swallow or sprinkled onto the food.
 If the medication is sprinkled onto the food it is important to make sure the dog consumes everything.
 Wrapping the capsule in a piece of food (eg. cheese) may help the dog to take the medication.

 In order for Potassium Bromide to be effective a certain level of medication in the blood stream must be obtained.
 Blood testing, which may be done by the veterinarian, helps to monitor this level.
 This will help the veterinarian to adjust the dosage of Potassium Bromide.
 Blood tests can also be used to monitor potassium levels.
 If your dog receives a loading dose, the levels should be checked after one week and then again in one month.
 If these two values are not similar, the veterinarian may change the maintenance dose.
 If your dog does not receive a loading dose a blood test will be done after one month and then approximately every six months.